 The cover-up was quite thorough, but the conspirators slipped up (they always do).
 What gave the plot away?

-From the front, there is nary a trace of the structure’s more flamboyant 19th-century past.
+From the front, there is nary a trace of the structure’s more flamboyant 19th-century history.
 But turn the corner and look up.
-The eaves are not only a bit too deep for a mid-20th century Colonial, but they are bracketed in the Italianate style – even going so far as to sport drop finials!
-For whatever reason, the brackets were left in place when this former house was remodeled inside and out… there’s always a smoking gun!
+The eaves are not only a bit too deep for a mid-20th century Colonial Revival, but they are bracketed in the Italianate style – even going so far as to sport drop finials!
+For whatever reason, the brackets were left in place when this former single-family house was remodeled inside and out… there’s always a smoking gun!